School-of-the-Ancients/sota-beta/README.md

    ```

    The application writes the entire profile (custom characters, quests, conversations, quest progress, and quiz history) into the `data` column.
 The optional `migrated_at` timestamp marks when a user first migrated from local storage.

+After signing in to the app, open **Settings → User Settings** and paste your Google Gemini API key.
+The key is encrypted locally before syncing to Supabase so only you can decrypt it.

 ### Running Locally